-The natural forecast is based on production of 2021 out-migrant smolts estimated from a mark-recapture estimate of smolt abundance from two smolt traps, one operated on the Skykomish River (river mile 26.5) and the second on the Snoqualmie River (river mile 12.2).
-The 2021 out-migrant smolt estimate for the Skykomish trap is based on the recent (four year) average percent production in the Snoqualmie relative to the Skykomish.
+The natural forecast is based on production of 2022 out-migrant smolts estimated from a mark-recapture estimate of smolt abundance from two smolt traps, one operated on the Skykomish River (river mile 26.5) and the second on the Snoqualmie River (river mile 12.2).
+The 2022 out-migrant smolt estimate for the Skykomish trap is based on the recent (four year) average percent production in the Snoqualmie relative to the Skykomish.
 Smolt trap estimates for the Skykomish and Snoqualmie rivers are summed and further expanded for rearing downstream of the trap locations in the Snohomish River.
-A marine survival rate of 4.2 percent was applied to the total smolt production estimate for the Snohomish watershed of 1,529,000 smolts.
-The resulting forecast was rounded to the nearest hundred to account for co-manager agreed to precision.
+A marine survival rate of 5.4 percent, the average marine survival for brood year 2016-2017 Snohomish smolt coho, was applied to the total smolt production estimate for the Snohomish watershed of 1,417,000 smolts.
+The resulting forecast was rounded to the nearest hundred to account for co-manager agreed-to precision.

-The hatchery forecast is based on 2021 hatchery releases of smolts from the WDFW Wallace River Hatchery, the Everett Net Pens, Eagle Creek and Tulalip Bernie Kai Kai Gobin Hatchery and marine survival rates.
-For the 2022 forecasts co-managers agreed to use marine survival rates of 4.2 percent in calculating adult returns of Snohomish Hatchery fish and 1.1 percent for Tulalip Bernie Kai Kai Gobin fish.
+The hatchery forecast is based on 2022 hatchery releases of smolts from the WDFW Wallace River Hatchery, the Everett Net Pens, Eagle Creek, and Tulalip Bernie Kai Kai Gobin Hatchery and estimated marine survival rates for each release group.
+2023 marine survival rates for Tulalip releases, 4.3 percent, were estimated from coded-wire tag recovery rates averaged for brood years 2018 and 2019.
+For Wallace, Eagle Creek, and Everett net pen releases, marine survival rates were based on Snohomish juvenile trap average survivals for brood years 2018-2019, 5.4 percent.

 Forecast performance can be assessed, in part, by examining the differences between preseason forecasts and postseason estimates (Table III-4).
-In 2020, the preseason forecast was 82 percent of the postseason estimate.
+In 2021, the preseason forecast was 55 percent of the postseason estimate.

-The 2022 Snohomish natural ocean age-3 abundance forecast is 64,200, compared to the 2021 preseason forecast of 60,000.
+The 2023 Snohomish natural OA3 abundance forecast is 76,500, compared to the 2022 preseason forecast of 64,200.

-The 2022 Snohomish hatchery ocean age-3 abundance forecast is 22,559, compared to the 2021 preseason forecast of 29,938.
+The 2023 Snohomish hatchery OA3 abundance forecast is 63,994, compared to the 2022 preseason forecast of 22,559.